 Renate is interested in questions of the global and visual culture in contemporary and colonial contexts.
-Her approach is interdisciplinary and encompasses art, anthropology and cultural history with a particular focus on issues of cultural encounter and cultural translation, post-coloniality and gender.
-Her work engages with questions of criticality in relation to contemporary art, and questions of art and empire focused on British India.
+Her approach is interdisciplinary and encompasses art, anthropology and cultural history with a particular focus on decoloniality, the transcultural, as well as issues of race and gender.
+She is also interestd in questions of pedagogy, transformative learning and global citizenship education.
+Her work engages with questions of criticality in relation to contemporary art, indigeneity and questions of art and empire focused on British India.
 She would be happy to supervise PhD theses in these areas.

 ‘A daughter of the Empire: Edwardian life in India, 1901-03,’ a collaborative project between King’s College Archives, Birkbeck College and the London Centre for Arts and Cultural Enterprise (LCACE) which traces the life of Beryl White based on her scrap album.
 Accessible at http://www.kcl.ac.uk/about/history/archives/india (June 2007)